Superhzf/Superhzf.github.io/_pages/cv.md

 Besides, I was also awarded some __province-level__ prizes.

-I won __the first place__ in __CUMCM__ (Contemporary Undergraduate Mathematical Contest in Modeling) in Gansu Province.
+I won __the first place__ in __CUMCM__ (Contemporary Undergraduate Mathematical Contest in Modeling) of Gansu Province.